 The same goes for use of the GPU.
 The application has to be programmed to use it, you can’t force it to change it’s characteristics later.

 This is why the performance of individual CPU cores still matters.
 If you have single-threaded CPU bound load, you can have 256 CPU cores, but only 1 will be utilized, and it’s individual performance will be the system max.

-Process Lasso’s Gaming Mode configures ProBalance and the Power Profile in such a way as to be best equipped to run games or other high-demand applications.
+Performance Mode (formerly Gaming Mode) configures ProBalance and the system power plan in such a way as to be best equipped to run games or other resource intensive applications.